-After almost two years away, Stranger Things finally came back into our lives a few months ago.
-In October, Eleven and the gang made their long awaited return to Hawkins for season 3 of Netflix’s sci-fi smash hit, and it was well worth the wait.
+After almost two years away, Stranger Things finally came back into our lives.
+In October 2019, Eleven and the gang made their long awaited return to Hawkins for season three of Netflix’s sci-fi smash hit, and it was well worth the wait.

 If you haven’t watched it yet, it’s time for you to invest in some serious telly time.
 But if, like us, you’ve already binged the entirety of the latest season, you’ll be scouting around for anything you can find out about future episodes of the show.
 Thankfully, there’s definitely going to be a fourth season of the sci-fi smash, so here’s everything we know about it so far.

-- David Harbour thinks the season 4 release date will be pushed back due to he coronavirus pandemic.
+- David Harbour thinks the season four release date will be pushed back due to he coronavirus pandemic.

-- Finn Wolfhard has told NME that the timing of the Jim Hopper trailer for season four took him by surprise.
+- Finn Wolfhard tells NME that the timing of the Jim Hopper trailer for season four took him by surprise.

-When will Stranger Things season 4 be released on Netflix?
+When will Stranger Things season four be released on Netflix?

-But!
-Production has officially begun on Season 4, as teased by a video of the whole cast reuniting for a table read.
+Production had officially started on season four, however, as teased by a video of the whole cast reuniting for a table read.
 Let the games begin…

-One fan on Reddit reckons they’ve figured out when season 4 will premiere – and it’s a theory based on the drawings seen in Will’s room during the Netflix season 3 set tour, which you can see below.
+One fan on Reddit reckons they’ve figured out when season four will premiere – and it’s a theory based on the drawings seen in Will’s room during the Netflix season three set tour, which you can see below.

 However – in light of the coronavirus pandemic, the concrete release date might now be up in the air.
 Film and TV productions around the world have been delayed or suspended, and Netflix ceased filming on all its current projects for at least two weeks.